Pheelbert/battlenetwork/README.md

 * Chip library system
 * Chip data class
 * Chip selection GUI and basic state system
+* Chip select queue and deselect in order
+* Chip select GUI is complete with all the data from the chip
+* Exact chip cards are rendered
+* Greyscale shader applied on currently selected or invalid chip combos
 * Chip UI component for player -> Renders chip name and attack power
 * Boss AI ProgsMan (work in progress)
 * Throwable Spells
+* HP+10 chip works in-battle

 Changes: